sagemath/sagewiki_to_gh-2022-10-10/days7/sprints.md

    * Emily Kirkman
    * Tim Abbott

  * How close is Sage to ready to use as a tool for a grad/undergrad combinatorics course?
-(Weds) 10AM Thursday .
+(Weds) 10AM Thursday ([:days7/p-adics:discussion page])
+      .
       .
 Make a quick reference card a la Jipsen
       .